 Loans - Student and Parent

 Does your package include a Federal Direct Stafford Loan?
-If you have never had a Federal Stafford Loan before, you can complete the required Entrance Counseling and master promissory note online.
+If you have never had a Federal Stafford Loan before, you can complete the required Entrance Counseling and Master Promissory Note online.
 Please note that your loan can not be processed until you have completed both the Entrance Counseling and Master Promissory Note.
-If you have previously borrowed a Federal Stafford Loan you will need to complete a new Master Promissory Note for the Federal Direct Loan program.
+You will need your FAFSA PIN number to complete the Federal Direct Stafford Loan.

 First-time Federal Perkins and Nursing Loan borrowers need a valid FAFSA PIN to complete the application process.
 You may request a FAFSA PIN from the Department of Education.
 You will need to complete entrance counseling and a master promissory note:

 - Log on to ECSI's Web site at www.ecsi.net/prom30.

 - Provide your Social Security Number, last name, and date of birth.

 - Provide your PIN when requested on the Student Authentication Network page.

 - Most pages require that you accept the terms by checking a box at the bottom of those pages.